 The perfect cowl for cool weather and those who love neutral tones.
 If you love elegant and minimal pieces, this one is a must-try!
 These floating squares are easy and fun to create, and you’ll have an adjustable cowl by the time you’re done.
 So, take your tapestry needle, crochet hook, and 1.5 skeins of some lovely, chunky yarn out, and let’s get this beauty ready.
 If you’re planning to wear this with a collared top, you’ll need to fold the top and button-up using one of the decorative holes in the pattern.
 Pattern from Fiber Flux

-# 9 -Maureen Scarf Pattern
+# 9 -Maureen Scarf Pattern for Beginners

 This scarf drapes so flawlessly and keeps you really warm.
 It is super easy to create, as it has a simple, repetitive pattern.
 You will need some lightweight and super soft yarn to get this lacy texture and gorgeous finishing.
 This will also make a great gift!
 Pattern from A Spoonful of Sugar Designs